pkirkham/pkirkham.github.io/_drafts/2025-11-23-viscosity-modelling.md

 | _a<sub>4</sub>_ | -0.040758 | -0.12295 | -0.032153 | -0.0054430 |
 | _a<sub>5</sub>_ | 0.0093324 | 0.028149 | 0.0089998 | 0.0017979 |

+<div class="notice-warning">The Jossi et al residual viscosity could also be described as a corresponding states approach since it is based on a reduced increase in viscosity above the dilute gas viscosity in terms of the reduced density, and this is similar for many fluids.
+Here we distinguish between methods that model the viscosity ratio, &mu; / &mu;<sup>*</sup> = <i>f</i>(T<sub>r</sub> , p<sub>r</sub>), as corresponding states models, and those that model the additional viscosity, &mu; = &mu;<sup>*</sup> + <i>f</i>(T<sub>r</sub> , p<sub>r</sub>), as residual viscosity models.</div>

 The [Lohrenz-Bray-Clark (LBC) correlation](https://wiki.whitson.com/bopvt/visc_correlations/#lohrenz-bray-clark-correlation) is often used in the oil and gas industry.
 It is incorporated into almost all software packages that deal with fluid properties, not because it is necessarily the best approach, but because it is expected that the method should be available.
 As such it is almost universally applied.
 Furthermore, it is intended to calculate the viscosity of both gases and liquids, at high and low temperature and pressure.
 The procedure used depends on whether the fluid is a gas or a liquid.
 For gases, previously published correlations were used.
 For liquids, it was believed that this was a novel procedure at the time for calculation of viscosity from compositions up to heptanes-plus fraction.

+<div class="notice-info">The LBC approach actually describes a methodology for combining existing methods to determine low-pressure viscosity, combining component viscosities to create a low-pressure mixture viscosity, and finally how to determine the viscosity at the actual pressure depending on whether the fluid is a gas or a liquid.
+The equation that is commonly referred to as the Lohrenz-Bray-Clark viscosity equation is actually the Jossi, Stiel and Thodos (1962) equation.</div>

+[TRAPP]

+Need references...

-### Group Contribution Method Models
+### Group Contribution Method Techniques

 Although there are myriad equations and methods that have been developed to predict fluid viscosity, there is no universally accepted solution that accurately predicts viscosity across all fluid types.
+Many methods can be shown to be reasonably accurate if the pure component viscosities, or low-pressure mixture viscosity can be accurately measured.
+In other words, in the presence of a datapoint anchor, the principles that govern variation in viscosity with temperature and pressure are understood and viscosity at other temperatures and pressures can be reliably predicted.

+But what if there is no laboratory measurement from which to 'tune' the viscosity model?

+Group contribution methods have been successfully applied to modelling of various chemical properties, and viscosity is no exception.
+By breaking the molecule into smaller constituent groups, each of which contributes a certain amount to the final property through its molecular size and shape, the component viscosity can be predicted in the absence of measured data.

+Techniques that are based on group contribution methods include:

+ 1. **Orrick and Erbar (1973)**: Method for determining pure component dynamic viscosity for a saturated liquid.
+ 2. **Grunberg and Nissan (1949)**: Method to determine mixture viscosity where group contributions based on an approach described by Isdale (1979) can be used.
+ 3. **Reichenberg (1974, 1977, 1979)**:
+ 4. **Sastri-Rao (1992)**: Alternative approach to Orrick and Erbar for liquids.

 Early research into fluid viscosity by De Guzman (1913) and later by Andrade (1930) revealed that fluid viscosity _&mu;_ is related to temperature _T_ according to the following formula.